lulzzz/GoFish/README.md

 Environment variables are used to load the correct config for each of the environments.

-If you want to develop locally, you will need to manually change a the following configuration accordingly.
+If you want to develop locally, you will need to manually change the following configuration code accordingly.

 - GoFish.Advert.Receiver/ApiProxy (in 2 places)
 - GoFish.Inventory.Receiver/ApiProxy (in 2 places)